 Temporarily disabling security apps or plugins can help eliminate a possible source of interference in the communication chain, tell you if you need to whitelist your ShipStation domain, or add Connect to the security app's list of "safe" programs.

-Provides steps to print a test label outside of ShipStation and determine whether Connect is running properly on either Windows or Mac platforms.
+Provides steps to print a test label outside of ShipStation and determine whether Connect is running properly on either Windows or Mac platform.

 Provides steps to ensure Connect is installed, running, and communicating correctly with your workstation (both Windows and Mac platforms).